paich64/C64MEGA65/bin/Version 5/R3/README.md

 flawlessly.

 IMPORTANT: Right now we are only supporting MEGA65 R3, R3A and newer.
 R2
-machines are not supported, yet.
+machines or machines newer than R3A are not supported, yet.
 This might change in future.

 Watch this YouTube video to learn how to install the core: https://youtu.be/6ZcUFY77o3A